About ten years after the Oscar-winning documentary "An Inconvenient Truth," a sequel was made called "An Inconvenient Sequel: Truth to Power."

 Ryan Neely III, a climate scientist at the University of Leeds, stated that these crevasses "were unheard of" prior to deglaciation (Source).

-Al Gore says, "It is frustrating that for many years, I've tried to communicate that we've got to act on the climate crisis.
+Al Gore says in "An Inconvenient Sequel," "It is frustrating that for many years, I've tried to communicate that we've got to act on the climate crisis.
 But it's not happening fast enough.
 If I said there weren't times when I felt this was a personal failure on my part, I'd be lying."

 Al Gore visits Miami Beach and sees the flooding which is happening.
 He talks with the mayor of Miami Beach, Philip Levine, about the flooding.
 The city has raised the roads to deal with sea-level rise.